mkmark/x4-notes/README.md

 ### guideline

-from the most important
+From the most important

 1. vanilla, no cheating, no modding, no editing
 1. make as few irreversible decisions as possible
 1. make as many available options as possible
 1. as much automatic as possible
-1. keep the efficiency as high as possible to leviate cpu stress
+1. keep the efficiency as high as possible to alleviate CPU stress

 ### outline

 - ability to produce every ship, ware, station module
   - with the exception of useless ones (like Prometheus because I won't use these ships in any situations anyway)
-  - reputaion for factions
+  - reputation for factions
     - reputation fix for below -10
       - station criminal traffic shooting
     - reputation fix for above -10
       - fast ship trading
-    - yiki reputation by push the plot to the
+    - Yaki reputation by pushing the plot to the
 - as many inventory items as available
   - xenon gate drop collection
     - xenon gate defense
     - xenon gate drop collector

-## general stratagy
+## general strategy

 ### game basic flow

 1. do Hatikva, CoH plots until Yaki reputation level 0
-1. set up drop collectors (hours into game)
+1. set up drop collectors (hours into the game)
-1. set up HQ research (hours into game)
+1. set up HQ research (hours into the game)
-1. set up reputation traders (hours into game)
+1. set up reputation traders (hours into the game)
-1. fly-by board Asgards and set up gate defense (several hours into game)
+1. fly-by board Asgards and set up gate defense (several hours into the game)
-1. start setting up miners (several hours into game)
+1. start setting up miners (several hours into the game)
-1. start setting up HQ production modules (a day into game)
+1. start setting up HQ production modules (a day into the game)
-1. set up shipyards blocking ships (a day into game)
+1. set up shipyards blocking ships (a day into the game)
 1. seta, finally (feel one can count this as the end game, about 2 days into the game)
 1. do terraforming